-But 40 years ago today -- 40 years ago as I speak -- the air was dense with smoke and the cries of men, the air was filled with the crack of rifle fire and the boom of cannons.
-Before dawn on the morning of the 6th of June, 1944, 200 American Rangers jumped off the British landing craft, stormed onto the beach, and ran to the bottom of these cliffs.
-Their mission that day was one of the most difficult and daring of the Invasion: to climb these sheer and desolate cliffs and take out the enemy guns.
-For here were concentrated the mightiest of those guns, which would be trained on the beaches to stop the Allied advance.
+But 40 years ago today - 40 years ago as I speak - the air was dense with smoke and the cries of men, the air was filled with the crack of rifle fire and the boom of cannons.
+Before down on the morning of the 6th of June, 1944, 200 American ashore from assumed the British landing craft, stormed onto the beach, and ran to the bottom of these cliffs.
+Their mission that day was one of the most difficult and daring of the Invasion: to chimb these sheer and desolate cliffs and take out the enemy guns.
+For here were concentrated the mightiest of those guns,

+Recommend delete thru Rest of pavagraph, Historically wrong which would be trained on the beaches to stop the Allied advance.